Siegfried Sassoon: Death and awards

 Sassoon was appointed Commander of the Order of the British Empire (CBE) in the 1951 New Year Honours.
 He died from stomach cancer on 1 September 1967, one week before his 81st birthday.

 He is buried at St Andrew's Church, Mells, Somerset, not far from the grave of Father Ronald Knox, whom he so admired.
 His CBE, MC and campaign medals are on display at the Royal Welch Fusiliers Museum at Caernarfon Castle.

 Legacy

 On 11 November 1985, Sassoon was among 16 Great War poets commemorated on a slate stone unveiled in Westminster Abbey's Poet's Corner.
-The inscription on the stone was written by friend and fellow War poet Wilfred Owen.
-It reads: "My subject is War, and the pity of War.
+The inscription on the stone was taken from Wilfred Owen's "Preface" to his poems and reads: "My subject is War, and the pity of War.
 The Poetry is in the pity."

 The year 2003 saw the publication of Memorial Tablet, an authorised audio CD of readings by Sassoon recorded during the late 1950s.
 These included extracts from Memoirs of an Infantry Officer and The Weald of Youth as well as several war poems, including "Attack", "The Dug-Out", "At Carnoy" and "Died of Wounds", and postwar works.
 The CD also included comment on Sassoon by three of his Great War contemporaries: Edmund Blunden, Edgell Rickword and Henry Williamson.

 Siegfried Sassoon's only child, George Sassoon, died of cancer in 2006.
 George had three children, two of whom were killed in a car crash in 1996.
 His daughter by his first marriage, Kendall Sassoon, is patron-in-chief of the Siegfried Sassoon Fellowship, established in 2001.

 Sassoon's Military Cross was rediscovered by his family in May 2007 and was put up for sale.
 It was bought by the Royal Welch Fusiliers for display at their museum in Caernarfon.
 Sassoon's other service medals went unclaimed until 1985 when his son George obtained them from the Army Medal Office, then based at Droitwich.
 The "late claim" medals consisting of the 1914–15 Star, Victory Medal and British War Medal along with Sassoon's CBE and Warrant of Appointment were auctioned by Sotheby's in 2008.